countable-web/open-source-corporation/consulting/README.md

   * is simple enough for people to join ad-hoc without training.

 ### Billing
-  * Clients are billed monthly based on consultant timesheets.
+  * By default, clients are billed monthly based on consultant timesheets.
+  * In some cases, specific projects may implement a custom billing contract such as a flat rate for a specfic statement of work.
   * Any technical work done for a client is rounded up to the nearest hour.
 This is intended as a reasonable incentive for clients to help us reduce context switching costs without being long enough to actively encourage context switching on our end.

 ### Methodology